Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 EXECUTE TASK ORDERS_UPDATE_TASK;
 ```

-To see what happened when you ran this task just now, hightlight and run (using CMD/CTRL+Enter) this commented query in the script:
+To see what happened when you ran this task just now, highlight and run (using CMD/CTRL+Enter) this commented query in the script:

 ```sql
 SELECT *